CONCEPT ANALYSIS

 The Gift Economy Under Pressure

-The Blackout Economy doesn't create the Dregs' gift economy.
+The Blackout Economy doesn't create the ' gift economy.
 It strips away the formal economy that normally obscures it.

-Kaine's power during a blackout and Kaine's power during normal operations derive from the same source.
-The Lamplighters' authority doesn't appear when the lights go out โ€” it becomes visible.
-The favors, relationships, and skills that circulate during twelve hours of darkness are the same ones circulating during twelve hours of light.
-The Grid just makes them harder to see.
+Kaine's power during a blackout and 's power during normal operations derive from the same source. ' authority doesn't appear when the lights go out โ€” it becomes visible.
+The favors, relationships, and skills that circulate during twelve hours of darkness are the same ones circulating during twelve hours of light. just makes them harder to see.

 The hierarchy inversion is the gift economy's recruitment mechanism.
 Those who can give โ€” skills, labor, water, fire โ€” acquire social capital.
 Those who can only receive acquire debt.
 The inversion is temporary.
 The debts are not.
 When the lights return, the people who carried water carry moral authority they didn't have before.
 The water creates a bond.
 The bond creates obligation.
 The obligation creates participation.
 The participation creates community.
 And the community becomes the thing you can never leave without becoming the person who walked away from the people who saved them.